TDOC Launches "Operation Blackout"

-- Are not permitted to open their doors for trick-or-treaters.
+- Will not open their doors for trick-or-treaters.

-- Only open their doors for law enforcement officers.
+- Will only open their doors for law enforcement.

-- Are not permitted to display fall decorations, wear costumes or dress in disguise.
+- Will not be allowed to wear costumes or dress in disguise.